 Making and repairing casks is vital to whisky making and is a highly skilled art.
 Casks range in size from diminutive Quarter Casks (around 40 litres) to vast Butts (500 litres).
 Thanks to its sweet and aromatic influence, most casks are made from oak, usually sustainably sourced from forests in America or Europe.
 Felled trees – which must be at least 75 years old – are cut into staves that are weathered for six months to remove moisture before being softened with heat.
 This allows the staves to be shaped into casks and also breaks down cellulose to wood sugar and lignin to vanillin.
 In America, casks are charred to create a charcoal layer whereas in Europe, sherry and port casks are just toasted.

 Whisky takes time to mature.
-It’s not a process that can be cheated or hurried and this is reflected in the value of some of the oldest whiskies currently on the market.
-The Macallan 1926, aged for 60 years, sold for over £1million GBP.
-The scarcity of genuinely old liquid has created a surge in demand from investors with many now seeking casks based on their own individual flavour and character preferences.
-Register now to invest in your own cask.
+It’s not a process that can be cheated or hurried.
+This is reflected in the scarcity of genuinely old liquid available which has created a surge in demand from collectors with many now seeking casks based on their own individual flavour and character preferences.
+Register now to purchase your own cask.

 The whisky world is full of interesting words and phrases…

 The Angels’ Share is the reduction of alcohol content and liquid volume from a cask over a period of years.
 But beware, if the alcohol volume drops below 40% ABV, the liquid can no longer be called whisky.